rdpatil4/ESClient/README.md

 2. Delete by Query

 Care is taken for not allowing any accidental deletes.
 You would be asked to confirm, before deleting any data.
-Also care is taken to not accidentally drop the whole mapping.
+Also care is taken to not accidentally drop the whole Index with mappings.

 ####Delete by ID: